HomeDocsAPI Reference

 FOR EACH CUSTOMERS.CUSTOMER_ID

-In the above example, using the > operator versus the = operator in the PREDICT clause would change the positive label in the predictive query.
+In the above example, using the > operator versus the = operator in the PREDICT clause would change the positive label in the Predictive Query.

-You can view more examples of different predictive queries per task type in the Predictive Task Reference .
+You can view more examples of different Predictive Queries per task type in the Predictive Task Reference .